jrtwheeler/README-Generator/README.md

   * [Usage](#Usage)
   * [License](#License)
   ## Description
   The README generator is a javascript program that produces a high quality, formatted README file upon demand.
 The README file lets visitors to a GitHub repo know the details of the product, including a project description, usage requirements, opportunities to contribute, the license, questions, and installation directions.
 Yet a lot of coders overlook it and fail to include it at all.
-This automation saves the time needed to assemble the README and automates its produciton.
+This automation saves the time needed to assemble the README and automates its production.

   ![Web page](img/README.png)

   ![Web page](img/command_line.png)
   ## Installation
   To install the README Generator, clone the repo.
   ## Usage Information
   Upon instalation, enter the command node index.js in the command line.
   Answer the prompts.
-View a demo [here](https://drive.google.com/file/d/1olqwsOEOfCODzHG02rL4JVKtrGqlS5FY/view?usp=sharing)
+View a demo [here](https://drive.google.com/file/d/1olqwsOEOfCODzHG02rL4JVKtrGqlS5FY/view?usp=sharing).
   ## License
   Copyright (c) Microsoft Corporation.
 All rights reserved.